Kabug/prisma-apollo-exampledb/README.md

 That was a pain Dx

-graphql get-schema (to make prisma schema if you amde any changes to either schemas)
+graphql get-schema (to make prisma schema if you made any changes to either schemas)

 prisma deploy (if you make any changes to prisma datamodel)